 To enter your son for the 11+ tests, you must register with the CSSE.
-This is best done on line via the CSSE website (www.csse.org.uk).
+This is best done online via the CSSE website (www.csse.org.uk).
 Alternatively, the Supplementary Information Form (SIF) can be found in the CSSE booklet.
-You must register no later than Monday 1st July 2020.
-The selection tests will be held on Saturday 7th and Monday 9th November 2020.
-(If your child is unwell on the day or cannot sit the tests on a Saturday for religious or other reasons, an alternative test date will be offered.)
+You must register no later than 30th June 2023.
+The selection tests will be held on Saturday 23rd September 2023.
+(If your child is unwell on the day or cannot sit the tests on a Saturday for religious or other reasons, the alternative test date is Tuesday 3rd October 2023.)

-Results of the tests will be made available to parents by the CSSE following the tests in November.
+Results of the tests will be made available to parents by the CSSE on 16th October 2023.

 You must put this school as a choice on your Local Authority (where you are resident) Single Application Form.
 The Local Authority will allocate you the first school on the list for which you fulfil the criteria.
 If you put another school as a higher choice than SHSB on your list and you fulfil that school's criteria, you will be allocated that school, even if your son has passed the 11+ test.
-The Single Application Form must be submitted to your Local Authority by 31st October 2020.
+The Single Application Form must be submitted to your Local Authority by 31st October 2023.